OrangesYY/finelab/README.md

 - spilt data_stru.json to separate json files

 **2018-12-18**
-- For types of inputs are supported: text, select, textarea, radio
+- for types of inputs are supported: text, select, textarea, radio
-- Used [**black**](https://github.com/ambv/black) (The uncompromising Python code formatter) reformatted the whole codes
+- use [**black**](https://github.com/ambv/black) (The uncompromising Python code formatter) reformatted the whole codes
-- Add run_server.sh
+- add run_server.sh

 # How to write the Data Structure JSON File?
 ## Dir structure